threefoldtech/info_grid/src/farmers/farming_optimization/farm_room_parameters.md

 ### How Much BTU is Needed?
 ***

-How Much BTU does your ThreeFold Farm Need to Cool Your Servers?
+How much BTU does your ThreeFold Farm need to cool your servers?

-It's pretty simple actually.
+Calculating this is pretty simple actually.
 You need to keep in mind that **1 kW (1000 W) of power is equivalent to 3413 BTU/h** (Britisth Thermal Unit).

 > 1000 W = 1kW = 3413 BTU/h

+You should remember the following equivalences when thinking about air conditioners and energy in general:

+> kWh = BTU
+>
+> kW = BTU/h

 So with our idle server example running at 100W, we have 0.1 kW.
 This is 341.3 BTU/h.